rodekruis/data-service-catalogue/docs/faq/financial-service-provider.md

      Contact our team to discuss the alternatives offered in your situation and country of operations at <info@121.global>.

 ???
 "5.
-What banks or FSP do qualify to be intergrated in the platform?"
+What banks or FSP do qualify to be integrated in the platform?"

      The (local) National Society or NGO needs to have a framework agreement with the FSP, unless the FSP is already integrated with 121 platform.
 The 121 Team will handle the technical aspects of the integration.